 ~ Son Solomon Comp ~

-Son Solomon Comp (1834?- ? ) was born in about 1834.
+Son Solomon Comp (1834-1917) was born on or about March 17, 1834.

 Evidence suggests -- although not proven with precision -- that on Oct.
 29, 1857, at the age of 23, Solomon resided in Bedford County, PA and was united in holy wedlock with Rachel Beltz (1834- ? ), also a Bedford resident.
 Justice of the peace G.W.
 Horn officiated, and news of the wedding was published in the Bedford Gazette.

 They produced one known son -- Jacob A. Comp.

 The Comps are shown on the 1860 federal census, making their home in or near Schellsburg, Bedford County.